addisoncrump/SEREnE/README.md

 As of right now, it's admittedly not the most configurable bot in the world.
 More of a proof-of-concept than anything professional.

+## I was able to escape the sandbox!

+Awesome!
+Tell me how and I'll give you brownie points.
+Tell Docker and they'll probably give you cash.

+## I had a probl-

+Please visit the [issues](https://github.com/VTCAKAVSMoACE/SEREnE/issues) page to report a bug.